 On 12 October, the velum painted by Keith Haring (1958-1990) will be on display again at the Stedelijk Museum.
-The American artist painted the canvas, which filters daylight into the grand hallway, especially for his solo exhibition at the Stedelijk in 1986.
+The American artist painted the canopy, which filters daylight into the grand hallway, especially for his solo exhibition at the Stedelijk in 1986.
 For this show, Haring didn’t simply want to present artwork he’d already made – he insisted on making new work.
 Laying out the velum (which measures almost 40 x 66 feet, 12 x 20 meter) on the floor of one of the museum galleries, he painted it in just one day, using spray paint.
-Haring turned the event into an energy-fueled performance: while photographers and journalists looked on, he painted rapidly and rhythmically, moving over the canvas, hip-hop playing in the background.
-He filled the canvas with dancing, waving figures, crawling babies and squirming animals.
+Haring turned the event into an energy-fueled performance: while photographers and journalists looked on, he painted rapidly and rhythmically, moving over the canopy, hip-hop playing in the background.
+He filled the canopy with dancing, waving figures, crawling babies and squirming animals.
 Known as the ‘Keith Haring velum’, the painting was stretched below the monumental glass cupola above the historic staircase.
 The painting was an instant hit.
 Now, more than thirty years later and restored, the velum is back for everyone to enjoy.

 Haring in Amsterdam

 Incredibly, during this period, Haring also took part in activities outside the museum, in the city of Amsterdam.
-With the city as his canvas, he joined young graffiti artists, and produced artworks, including a mural on the facade of the former Stedelijk storage depot on the Jan van Galenstraat, painted while working from a crane.
+With the city as his canopy, he joined young graffiti artists, and produced artworks, including a mural on the facade of the former Stedelijk storage depot on the Jan van Galenstraat, painted while working from a crane.
 This is Haring’s largest surviving public artwork in Europe and consists of a single thick, white line.
 “A kind of happy dinosaur with an elongated neck, like a CoBrA-style mythological creature.
 And astride the creature is a figure, its head encircled by a halo of rays.
 As if it’s been taken by surprise,” says Amsterdam artist Jan Rothuizen, who was there at the time, in 1986.
 Today, in 2017, the painting is still hidden from view, concealed by weatherboarding installed to protect the building against damp.